 Table of Contents

-Building your own diy guitar kit is a challenging yet fun undertaking.
-More importantly, it is an educational project where you learn more about the guitar and how each part impacts tone and playing feel.
+Building your own diy guitar kit is unreal.
+You learn more about the guitar and how each part plays its role in tone and playing feel.

 Assembling a Guitar Kit: My Personal Journey